Zorroa/zorroa-js-frontend-library/README.md

 ## Dependency assumptions

+1. To run the app you'll need to have [Docker](https://www.docker.com/).
 1. You will be required to use [Node 8](https://nodejs.org/en/) for this app.
     You can also use [Node Version Manager](https://github.com/creationix/nvm) which will make your life a lot easier.
 After installing NVM you can run a command such as `nvm use 8`.

-## Install the app and its dependencies using your terminal

-Clone the repo from Github
+## Starting the App
+1. Run `npm run build-docker` (This only needs to be run the first time, or when the code has changed).
+1. Run `npm run start:docker`

 ### Project Dependencies